Senior Citizen Savings Scheme (SCSS)

 Any Individual who has attained the age of 55 years or more but less than 60 years and who has retired on superannuation or VRS or otherwise on the date of Investing in the Scheme.

-The retired personnel of Defence Services (excluding civilian Defence employees) irrespective of the above age limits subject to fulfillment of other specified conditions.
+The retired personnel of Defence Services (excluding civilian Defence employees) above 50 years of age subject to fulfillment of other specified conditions.

 HUF/NRI are not eligible to participate in the scheme.